sebnozzi/miniscript.ts/ROADMAP.md

 - `(null)[1] = 1` should throw error
 - Invalid relative comparisons return null
   - At least they do in the official miniScript ... seems not to be intentional
+- Static lists / maps can be further optimized, all expressions could be potentially known at compile-time if the leaves of the tree consist of literals This can be played a step further ... for all expressions known at compile-time they could be generated at compile time ... even things like 300 + 200 / 2

 ===